skadauke/intro-to-r-for-clinical-data-rmed2025/README.md

 This is the GitHub repository for the R/Medicine 2025 pre-conference workshop R/Medicine 101: Intro to R for Clinical Data.
+The course website can be found here: https://stephan-kadauke.quarto.pub/intro-to-r-for-clinical-data-rmed2025/

 ## About the instructors